 As permitted by the SEC rules, we have elected to provide access to our proxy materials over the Internet, which reduces our costs and the environmental impact of our Annual Meeting.
 Accordingly, we mailed a Notice of Internet Availability of Proxy Materials to our shareholders of record and beneficial owners who have not previously requested a printed or electronic set of proxy materials.
-The Notice contains instructions on how to access our Proxy Statement and annual report and vote online, and how to request a printed set of proxy materials.
+The Notice of Internet Availability of Proxy Materials contains instructions on how to access our Proxy Statement and annual report and vote online, and how to request a printed set of proxy materials.